Woodlands double murders: Background

-Teo Ghim Heng, alias Eric Teo, was a Singaporean property agent who became married to his wife Choong Pei Shan on 7 December 2009.
-This was not his and Choong's first marriage, as he and Choong were originally married to different people before their respective divorces.
+Teo Ghim Heng, alias Eric Teo, was a Singaporean property agent who married Choong Pei Shan on 7 December 2009.
+This was not his or Choong's first marriage.
 The couple tried to have children, but Choong suffered from several miscarriages.
-It was only in 2013 when the couple succeeded, and Choong gave birth to their first child, a daughter named Zi Ning.
+In 2013, Choong gave birth to their first child, a daughter named Zi Ning.
 During his time as a property agent, Teo earned between $10,000 and $15,000 a month, and he was considered successful in his career.
 Many who knew him described Teo as a good father and committed husband, and a good, efficient worker who mixed well with others in his workplace.
-According to Teo's younger brother Teo Nam Thia, and Teo's mother Cheong Goik Keow, Teo was not one who would confide in his family about whatever family problems he faced.
+According to Teo's younger brother, Teo Nam Thia, and Teo's mother, Cheong Goik Keow, Teo did not confide in his family about personal problems.

-Sometime in 2014, Teo caught Choong on the bed with another man named Mark Mu, with whom Choong had an affair.
-He later forgave her after the incident on account of his daughter, whom he at first, suspected could not be his biological child.
-In 2015, the property market cooled and took a downturn, and Teo's income fell gradually.
-Also, the huge family expenses Teo bore as the sole breadwinner of the household were gradually becoming harder to cope with, and he also did not pay Zi Ning's school fees for months.
-He also raked up debts from gambling, as well as borrowing money from his friends, colleagues and financial institutions.
+Sometime in 2014, Teo caught Choong in bed with another man named Mark Mu, with whom Choong had been having an affair.
+He forgave her because of their daughter, whom he at first suspected might not be his biological child.
+In 2015, the property market cooled, and Teo's income declined.
+Teo was experiencing difficulty in managing his family's finances, and did not pay Zi Ning's school fees for months.
+He also incurred debts from gambling, as well as borrowing money from his friends, colleagues, and financial institutions.
 The debt culminated into $120,000 by January 2017.
-In November 2016, he started working as a sales coordinator with a basic monthly salary of $1,500.
+In November 2016, he started working as a sales coordinator with a monthly salary of $1,500.

-Later, Teo's wife became pregnant with their second child, which was confirmed to be a son and Choong would give birth in May 2017.
-Teo and Choong, in view of their financial troubles, initially wanted to abort the child in November 2016 but decided to not do so after some counselling.
-Teo even contemplated selling his car and flat to pay off the debts prior to murdering Choong and Zi Ning.
-He also reportedly tried to ask Choong to take up a part-time job to help him manage the family expenses but she disagreed.
+Choong became pregnant with their second child, confirmed to be a son, and his expected delivery date was in May 2017.
+Teo and Choong, in view of their financial troubles, initially wanted to abort the child in November 2016, but decided to not do so after some counselling.
+Teo contemplated selling his car and flat to pay off the debts.
+He reportedly asked Choong to take a part-time job to help manage the family expenses, but she declined.